Noroki/rime-pinin/README.md

 # rime-pinin
-Rime input schema for New Pinyin Romanisation
+Rime input schema for New Pinyin Romanisation based on Terra Pinyin